spuzi/machine_learning_training/developing_llm_applications_with_langchain/retrieval_augmented_generation/Rag storage and retrieval using Vector Databases.md

 ![](Pasted%20image%2020240727070059.png)

-When making the decision on which solution to choose, consider whether an open source solution is required, which may be the case if high customizability is required.
+When making the decision on which solution to use, consider whether an open source solution is required, which may be the case if high customizability is required.

 Also, consider whether the data can be stored on off-premises on third party services (not all cases will permit this).